Estimate Time3 min

 If your employer offers a SIMPLE IRA, you can generally contribute if you satisfy both of these requirements:

-• You earned at least $5,000 either of the last 2 years from the employer sponsoring your SIMPLE IRA.
+• You earned at least $5,000 during any 2 years before the current calendar year from the employer sponsoring your SIMPLE IRA.

 • You expect you will earn at least $5,000 from them this current year.